zeromile/patinoweb/industry-research.md

 ## Keyword search ##

-- Look through your content to find repeating phrases or descriptive words.
+1. Look through your content to find repeating phrases or descriptive words.
 Write these out on the whiteboards with your teammates.
 Find at least 5 each.
-- Discuss and ideate words or phrases that describe the personality of your client’s industry.
+2. Discuss and ideate words or phrases that describe the personality of your client’s industry.
 Write these on the whiteboards.
 Find at least 5.
-- Discuss and ideate words or phrases that describe the physical aspects of your client’s industry.
+3. Discuss and ideate words or phrases that describe the physical aspects of your client’s industry.
 Write these on the whiteboards.
 Find at least 5.
+4. Add a new heading called “Keyword search” at the end of your “Industry Research Project” page in OneNote
+5. Compile all your team's keywords and phrases under that section

+## Image search ##
+1. Divide up the keywords and phrases among your teammates
+2. Search the approved stock photo sites based on your keywords and phrases...download the ones that you feel fit best
+3. Find at least 2 images for each keyword or phrase